The SIDS (small island developing states) meeting at the UN on 27 September showed that the international community dared*.

-The SIDS will get the chance to make their case to the world community for an hour on 23 September at the Climate Action Summit in New York.
+The SIDS got the chance to make their case to the world community for an hour on 23 September at the Climate Action Summit in New York.
 UNCTAD argued in its advance declaration: “Global trade policy must change and do more to be part of the climate solution.
 [The] climate crisis will wipe out trade gains of small island developing states if not addressed now.”

 Complete package (53 pages)